willfaught/go-guide/README.md

 ## Style

-- MUST NOT begin or end blocks with a blank line
+- SHOULD NOT begin or end blocks and groups with a blank line

+        var (
+            foo Foo

+            bar Bar
+        )

-        if ... {
+        {
             foo()

             bar()